The 3d $\mathcal{N}=6$ Bootstrap: From Higher Spins to Strings to Membranes: Numerical bootstrap

 The bounds on the other structures, namely $\Delta_{(0, 2)}$ for $\ell=0$ and $\Delta_{(2, 2)}$ and $\Delta_{(2, 3)}$ for $\ell=2$, are more subtle.
 Let us start discussing $\Delta_{(0, 2)}$ first.
 Recall that, as per \eqref{LimitSpin0}, the unitarity limit of the $\text{Long}_{\Delta, 0}^{[000], 2}$ superconformal block is precisely given by the $(B,1)_{2,0}^{[200]}$ superconformal block, so what bound $\Delta_{(0, 2)}$ we find depends on what assumptions we make about the possibility of having a $(B,1)_{2,0}^{[200]}$ multiplet appearing in the $S \times S$ OPE\@.
 If we assume that there are no $(B,1)_{2,0}^{[200]}$ operators that appear in the $S \times S$ OPE, then we obtain the bound in Figure~\ref{scal0pfig}.
 As we can see from this figure, the bound $\Delta_{0,2}$ smoothly goes from the GFFT value 1 at $\frac{16}{c_T} = 0$ to the free theory value 3 at $\frac{16}{c_T} = 1$.
 This suggests that it is possible for ${\cal N} = 6$ SCFTs to not contain $(B,1)_{2,0}^{[200]}$ multiplets, and indeed the $U(1)_{2M} \times U(1+M)_{-2M}$ theory is an example of an ${\cal N} = 6$ SCFT with this property.

 For $\Delta_{(0, 2)}$, the extremal functional result that we identify with the $U(1)_{2M} \times U(1+M)_{-2M}$ theory, shown in red, is close to the unitarity value for large $c_T$.
 This is suggestive of an approximately broken higher spin current, as one generically expects for such vector-like theories.
 For $\Delta_1$ and $\Delta_{(2, 1)}$ we do not yet have sufficient precision to accurately show the extremal functional results.
-We would also expect to see approximately conserved currents in these sectors, but since they are single trace their OPE coefficients start at $O(c_T^{-1})$, which make them especially difficult to see from numerics.
+We would also expect to see approximately conserved currents in $\Delta_1$, but since it is single trace its OPE coefficient start at $O(c_T^{-1})$, which make it especially difficult to see from numerics.